Lovekus969/Development-journey-/README.md

 # Development-journey-
-We will proceed from the  very intial phase . html to the entire journey of full stack all in one in this repo . and i will upload my entire notes up to date and in final i will upload the all of the notes and books which helps me to get out from this journey remember

 Say “Hi” to pain, shake hands with it.
-This is my journey .
+This is my journey.

 Date: 31 May
-✅ Topic Covered: How Text Works in the DOM (JavaScript) 🧠 What We Learned: textContent
+Topic Covered: How Text Works in the DOM (JavaScript) What is the DOM in JavaScript?
+🔹 DOM = Document Object Model
+It’s a tree-like structure that represents the entire web page.
+JavaScript uses the DOM to interact with and manipulate HTML & CSS What We Learned: textContent

 Returns all text, including hidden elements.